Correlation functions for quantum dynamics of coupled quasinormal modes and quantum emitters interacting via finite-delay propagating photons: Conclusions

 \section{Conclusions}

-We have discussed the coupling between the QNMs of spatially separated open cavities and quantum emitters placed either inside the cavities or in the surrounding homogeneous medium.
-We defined an area of direct influence, \(P_i(\mathbf{r}_a)\), around the cavity where direct, non-time delayed coupling between the cavity modes and emitters near the cavity is significant.
-Then we discussed the quantum dynamics of coupled QNM cavities and emitters, modeled as TLSs.
-We derived a formal solution for the dynamics of the non-bosonic bath operators, allowing an expansion in terms of time-delayed intercavity scattering processes.
+\red{In conclusion, we addressed the three necessary steps towards a time-depedent theory of quantized QNMs in a system involving multiple cavities, quantum emitters, and a bath of propagating photons.
+Firstly, we} discussed the coupling between the \red{quasi-bound} QNMs and quantum emitters placed either inside the cavities or in the surrounding homogeneous medium.
+We defined an area of direct influence, \(P_i(\mathbf{r}_a)\), around the cavity where direct, non-time delayed coupling between the cavity modes and emitters near the cavity is significant. \red{This direct coupling between the cavity field and quantum emitter was expressed in terms of few dominant QNMs.}

+\red{As the second step, we} derived a formal solution for the dynamics of the non-bosonic bath operators \red{which arise naturally from the QNM quantization, thus} allowing \red{for a rigorous} expansion in terms of time-delayed intercavity scattering processes.

-We also introduced system-bath correlation functions that can be used in typical quantum dynamics schemes.
-We derived general formulas for the correlation functions for the different types of bath-mediated interactions (QNM-QNM, QNM-TLS, and TLS-TLS, cf.~Tab.~\ref{tab:summary}) and showed how practical forms of the correlations can be obtained by truncating the number of intercavity scattering processes for finite time differences.
-Finally, we derived explicit forms of the correlation functions for numerical calculations, using the example of two spatially separated metal dimers with dipole emitters in each dimer gap.
+\red{Lastly, we} introduced system-bath correlation functions that can be used in typical quantum dynamics schemes.
+We derived general formulas for the correlation functions for the different types of bath-mediated interactions (QNM-QNM, QNM-TLS, and TLS-TLS, cf.~Tab.~\ref{tab:summary}) and showed how practical forms of the correlations can be obtained by truncating the number of intercavity scattering processes for finite time differences. \red{We also formulated effective coupling elements defined in terms of QNM parameters that can be straight-forwardly calculated using common numerical solvers, thus connecting the quantum theory to established methods in computational photonics.} Finally, we derived explicit forms of the correlation functions for numerical calculations, using the example of two spatially separated metal dimers with dipole emitters in each dimer gap.

 These correlation functions are a central input to many standard quantum dynamics schemes; hence, the methods presented here can be implemented within existing schemes for open quantum systems.
 Thus, the dynamics of coupled-cavity systems can be obtained using rigorously defined and numerically calculable coupling parameters.
-In the future, extending the methods presented here to structured systems, e.g., waveguide-coupled cavities, could enable rigorous simulation of quantum devices, including on-chip quantum information technologies.
+In the future, \red{the results from this paper, in combination with an extension to structured background media (e.g., waveguide-coupled cavities)} could enable rigorous simulations of quantum devices, including on-chip quantum information technologies.